Connecting With Politicians

 • Sample deputation

-• DO include personal experiences to explain why this agenda item is important to you and how it affects your life.
+• Include personal experiences to explain why this agenda item is important to you and how it affects your life.

-• DO try to capture the attention of city councillors and city staff.
+• Try to capture the attention of city councillors and city staff.

-• DON’T make your deputation too long, too wordy and too filled with statistics.
+• Make your deputation too long, too wordy and too filled with statistics.

-• DON’T get off-topic.
+• Get off-topic.
 Stick to the objectives of your deputation.